Introduction

 4. Begonias

-Care Requirements: Begonias thrive in indirect sunlight and should be watered when the soil feels dry - around once or twice a week.
-They prefer high humidity, making them perfect for Singapore’s weather.
+Care Requirements: Begonias appreciate indirect sun and should be watered when the soil dries out, usually once or twice a week.
+Preferred high humidity - great for Singapore's climate.

 Note: toxic to pets when ingested